 Cottage | 3 bedrooms | sleeps 6

 The Brambles is a mid terraced cottage presented to a five star standard.
-Just newly renovated The Brambles offers a cottage exuding quality and luxury.
+The Brambles offers a cottage exuding quality and luxury.
 The Brambles is located in the centre of Crantock Village just a five minute walk from beautiful Crantock Beach.

 Our Crantock Cottages offer very high quality accommodation in a village that feels like a step back in time.
 Whilst Crantock is only five miles from Newquay, your holiday could not be more different.
 Really family friendly - we have families coming on holiday with 3 or 4 generations who have been coming for years.

-Crantock Beach is dog friendly all year round and man's best friend will have the best hoiday ever!
+Crantock Beach is dog friendly all year round and man's best friend will have the best holiday ever!
 The South West Coastal Path can be accessed from all of our cottages on foot.

 |Size||Sleeps up to 6, 3 bedrooms|